vdbrink/vdbrink.github.io/desk/office_accessories.md

 Next to my main monitor, I have a small stretched display that shows important office and home alerts.
 It is connected to a separate Raspberry Pi and displays a Home Assistant page.
 It boots together with the monitor.
-It visualizes environmental room data such as office temperature, CO2 value, and graphs for the last few hours, plus alerts when someone is detected around the house.
+It visualizes room environment data such as office temperature, CO2 levels, and graphs for the last few hours, plus alerts for thing like when someone is detected around the house.

 <a href="/projects/images_stretch_display/office_display_closeup.jpg">
 <img src="/projects/images_stretch_display/office_display_closeup.jpg" alt="stretch display" width="250px" />
 </a>

-Read more about this project on [Stretch display](/projects/stretch_display).
+Read more about this in the [Stretch display](/projects/stretch_display) project.

 ---
 ## Retractable USB charger